m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 **Queuing:** After the packet has been switched to a specific output, it will need to be queue (if the link is congested).
 The queue maybe as simple as First-In-First-Out (FIFO) or it may be more complex (eg weighted fair queuing) to provide delay guarantees or fair bandwidth allocation.

-Now, let’s look at some less time-sensitive tasks that take place in the router.
+Now, let's look at some less time-sensitive tasks that take place in the router.

 **Header validation and checksum:** The router checks the packet's version number, it decrements the time-to-live (TTL) field, and also it recalculates the header checksum.